 My project used arts-based and queer methodologies to explore the benefits of transgenre composing and the ways it challenges composition scholars, teachers, and students to rethink their composing practices and pedagogical approaches to writing.
 In particular, a queer approach to teaching transgenre composing allows for students to perform their identities in their compositions; in interacting with one’s selfhood and embodied subjectivities, a queer pedagogy can be enacted in the teaching of writing (Waite, 2017).

 Traditionally, the alphabetic document has been privileged in academic settings, but arts-based and queer approaches provide lenses through which to (re)examine traditional academic practices so that over-simplified binaries can be broken down.
 This project also utilized textual analysis, interviews (from authors who have published transgenre compositions), and collage as methods.
 In employing these methods and methodologies, my project worked to (re)imagine traditional academic norms, advocate for the use of art in writing, and promote creative-critical scholarship for artists, writers, scholars, and teachers of writing.

 ‘”The Opposite of the Skeleton Inside of Me’: Women’s Poetry as Feminist Activism” -article published in Art/Research International: A Transdisciplinary Journal (Vol. 3 No. 1)

-This is a review of Qwo-Li Driskill’s Asegi Stories: Cherokee Queer and Two-Spirit Memory, which was published in American Indian Quarterly (Volume 42 Issue 1).
+Asegi Stories: Cherokee Queer and Two-Spirit Memory by Qwo-Li Driskill – review published in American Indian Quarterly (Vol. 42 No.1)

-My poems “Susceptible” and “A Lasting Impression” were published in The Ibis Head Review (Volume 2 Issue 2).
-They appear on pages 37 and 38 in this issue.
+“Susceptible” and “A Lasting Impression” – poems published in The Ibis Head Review (Vol. 2 No. 2)

 A full list of my publications can be found in my CV.